pjanthony2001/tp/docs/DeveloperGuide.md

       Expected: Similar to previous.

+### Undoing a command

+1. Undoing a command when no commands have been entered

+   1. Prerequisites: No commands have been entered and the application has just been initialised.

+   2. Test case: `undo` <br>
+        Expected: No changes to person or event lists.
+Error shown in the result display.
+No more history to rollback.

+2. Undoing a command when no reversible commands have been entered

+    1. Prerequisites: No reversible commands have been entered.
+For a full list of reversible commands see the [implementation section for undo](#undoredo-feature)

+    2. Test case: `undo` <br>
+       Expected: No changes to person or event lists.
+Error shown in the result display.
+No more history to rollback.

+3. Undoing a command when reversible commands have been entered

+   1. Prerequisites: Reversible commands have been entered.
+For a full list of reversible commands see the [implementation section for undo](#undoredo-feature)

+   2. Test case: `undo` while there are commands to revert <br>
+        Expected: Application reverts back to the state before the reversible commands are executes.
+Success message shown on result display.
+This continues until there are no more commands to revert.

+   3. Test case: `undo` when there are no commands to revert (start state) <br>
+        Expected: Application has been reverted back to the start state.
+Error shown in the result display.
+No more history to rollback.

+### Redoing a command

+1. Redoing a command when no commands have been entered

+    1. Prerequisites: No commands have been entered and the application has just been initialised.

+    2. Test case: `redo` <br>
+       Expected: No changes to person or event lists.
+Error shown in the result display.
+No more history to roll forward.

+2. Redoing a command when reversible commands have been entered

+    1. Prerequisites: Reversible commands have been entered.
+For a full list of reversible commands see the [implementation section for undo](#undoredo-feature)

+    2. Test case: `undo` while there are commands to revert and then `redo` <br>
+       Expected: Application reverts back to the desired state before the `undo`.
+Success message shown on result display.

+    3. Test case: `redo` when there are no "`undo`" commands to revert <br>
+       Expected: Application remains in current state.
+Error shown in the result display.
+No more history to forward.

+    4. Test case: `undo` while there are commands to revert and then execute a command (that is not `redo`).
+Next execute `redo` <br>
+       Expected: Application remains in current state.
+Error shown in the result display.
+No more history to roll forward.
+This is due to the states being truncated.

 ### Saving data

 1. Dealing with missing/corrupted data files on start-up

-   1. Edit the `addressbook.json` and add or remove fields or add special characters that are not allowed. <br>
+   1. Test case: Edit the `addressbook.json` and add or remove fields or add special characters that are not allowed. <br>
         Expected: The application will initialise but with an empty persons list instead.
 Logger will log a warning

-   2. Edit the `calendar.json` and add or remove fields or add special characters that are not allowed. <br>
+   2. Test case: Edit the `calendar.json` and add or remove fields or add special characters that are not allowed. <br>
         Expected: The application will initialise but with an empty events list instead.
 Logger will log a warning.

 2. Dealing with missing/corrupted data files while application is running

-    1. Edit the `addressbook.json` and add or remove fields or add special characters that are not allowed. <br>
+    1. Test case: Edit the `addressbook.json` and add or remove fields or add special characters that are not allowed. <br>
        Expected: The application will overwrite the changes made with the correct details, and will continue as per normal

-    2. Edit the `calendar.json` and add or remove fields or add special characters that are not allowed. <br>
+    2. Test case: Edit the `calendar.json` and add or remove fields or add special characters that are not allowed. <br>
        Expected: The application will overwrite the changes made with the correct details, and will continue as per normal

 ### Planned Enhancements